-This Leftover Turkey Pot Pie is the perfect easy weeknight meal to make with leftover holiday turkey and frozen veggies!
-It’s a classic comfort food meal that’s on the table in 35 minutes or less!
+Puff pastry pot pie is an easy meal to make with leftover turkey breast and frozen veggies.
+Make this classic comfort food recipe in 35 minutes or less!

 NEVER MISS A POST!
 FOLLOW ME ON: